christofergass02/software-design-lab/goals.md

 ## Goal Two

-create webpage for professional use
+create webpage for school, professional and personal use.

-Benchmark: have created a webpage dedicated to my school, professional and personal work.
+Benchmark: have created a webpage dedicated to my school, professional and personal work with Home, CV, Bio, Portfolio and Contact pages.

 ## Goal Three